 The Squamish Nation Financial Administration By-law, 2019 was approved by Council on May 16, 2019.

 The Financial Administration By-law is a set of governance and finance practices that informs decision-making by Council and staff with regard to financial matters.
 The Financial Administration By-law covers administration, financial management (including financial plans and budgets, expenditures, borrowing, risk management, financial reporting, and information technology), capital projects and asset management, and more.

-Prior to approval by Council, the First Nations Financial Management Board (FMB) conducted a formal review of the Financial Administration By-law and issued a compliance opinion stating that the by-law is in compliance with the FMB Financial Administration Law Standards and meets the relevant eligibility criteria of the Government of Canada’s Policy on Transfer Payments.
+Prior to approval by Council, the First Nations Financial Management Board (FMB) reviewed the new Financial Administration By-law and provided confirmation that the By-law was in line with the FMB standards.

 On December 18th, 2018, the Squamish Nation Council voted to formally approve and accept the decision of the Squamish Nation Members’ referendum on Election Reform that took place on December 6th, 2018.
 This approval marks the most significant and comprehensive change to Squamish Nation’s elections and governance since 1981.

 The referendum included in-person voting, online voting, and mail-in ballots.